bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

-# How to write untestable code in golang
+# How to write UNtestable code in golang
 According to my experience in movies, if you want to be a super bad guy, you will need to work harder than the good guys.
 Think about it!
-You need to hire evil scientists, build huge death bomb to threaten the world, a good plan and a lot of money.
-But be a good guy basically just need some brave hearts, you do not even have known about the structure of bomb because when choosing red/blue wire to cut, good guys never mess up.
+You need to hire evil scientists, build a huge death bomb to threaten the world, a good plan and a lot of money.
+But be a good guy you just basically need some brave hearts, you do not even have to know about the structure of bomb because when choosing red/blue wire to cut, good guys never mess up.

 Yeah, that's not fair.